TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Experiment ran on a 2017 MacBook Pro (3.1GHz quad‑core i7, 16GB RAM) without GPU acceleration.

 ### Analysis
-- Scaling factor is removed from BTFP cost history for analysis in order to get a clear understanding of the BTFP itself over time.
+- Scaling factor is removed from BTFP cost history for analysis in order to get a clear understanding of the BTFP itself over time in the plots.
 #### Metric Parameter Choices
 - **MPE**
   - For the order parameter, values of 2 and 3 are used and the mean value is taken.